beyondsimulations/Applied-Optimization/_repo-md/lectures/lecture-01-introduction.md

 ## Literature I

-For more interesting literature to learn more about Julia, take a look at the [literature list](../general/literature.qmd) of this course.
+For interesting literature to learn more about Julia, take a look at the [literature list](../general/literature.qmd) of this course.

 ## Literature II